himaniag10/Website_SAST/README.md

-# SAST Club Website
+# 🌌 Society for Astrophysics and Space Technology (SAST) — Official Website

-Welcome to the official repository of the **Society for Astrophysics and Space Technology (SAST)** website.
+Welcome to the official repository of the **Society for Astrophysics and Space Technology (SAST)** at **Rishihood University**.
-Our goal is to collaboratively build and maintain a beautiful, functional platform that reflects the spirit, achievements, and events of our club.
+This project is dedicated to building a modern, interactive, and informative website that showcases our club’s **spirit, achievements, research, and events** in the field of space and astrophysics.

 ---